MK8J/semiconductorDefects/README.md

 The initial value graff1995\_1, is the author year notation commonly used for publications.
 The \_1 indicates that in the same publication two values were published for this impurity.
-If there author year notation is not unique the second name is appended with a letter rather than a number, e.g. graff1995\_a.
+If there author year notation is not unique the second name is appended with a letter without an underscoe, e.g. graff1995a.
+This can then be appended with the underscore number as above if it reports several values.

 #### title